innotrade/enapso-graphdb-client/README.md

 # Examples

-## Configuring the GraphDB connection
+## Configuring the Triple Store connection

-This is the configuration data for the connection to your GraphDB instance:
+This is the configuration data for the connection to your TripleStore instance:

 ```javascript
 const { EnapsoGraphDBClient } = require('@innotrade/enapso-graphdb-client');